Speakers' Corner: Canada

 Dedicated by the Earl Mountbatten on 12 April 1966, Speakers' Corner in Regina, Saskatchewan is located on the north shore of Wascana Lake.
 It serves as a constant reminder of the notion of free speech and assembly and a tribute to Saskatchewan people who have upheld that heritage.
 The two lanterns framing the south entrance to the main plaza formed part of the Cumberland Screen at the entrance to Speakers' Corner in London.
 The podia on the main plaza are from the exterior columns of the Old City Hall (1908–1965) and symbolise free speech in democracy at the municipal level of government.
 Six paper birch trees were taken from Runnymede Meadow in Windsor Great Park, near Windsor Castle.
 It was there that King John signed Magna Carta on 15 June 1215.
 The ten gas lamps surrounding the corner come from King Charles Street which runs from Whitehall to St. James Park, London, near the Houses of Parliament.
 They were erected in 1908 during the reign of Edward VII, whose royal cypher E.R.
 VII appears on the base of each lamp.

-Kitchener, Ontario has a small area designated as Speakers' Corner on the northwest corner of King and Benton Street.
+Kitchener, Ontario has a small area designated as a Speakers' Corner on the northwest corner of King and Benton Street.
 It has existed since the mid-1980s.